nidhalmessaoudi/EasyRequest/README.md

 <ul>
   <li>All major functionalities from sending different requests with different types to recieving the results nicely formatted.</li>
   <li>Providing a helpful stats and messages about the request nicely displayed on a popup.</li>
+  <li>This version comes with helpful request fail messages and enhanced error handling solutions.</li>
 </ul>

 ## Tasks